guerreiropedr0/Weather/README.md

 ![](https://img.shields.io/badge/Microverse-blueviolet)

-# Template
+# Weather Website

-> This repository is a template to all my projects.
+> This repository is a webpage that contains weather data of countries and cities.

-This template includes Webpack, Stylelint, ESlint and Weblint.
+This webpage is using a Weather API.

+## Live Server

+In the following link, you can view the [Weather website](https://guerreiropedr0.github.io/Weather/)

 ## Built With